 Joe Fairless: Yeah, those guys…

 Joan Sotkin: …don’t be attached to the results.
 And we tend to give meaning to the results.
 This perfect example of what’s happening at the closing table – it’s just what happened.
 It’s not that you did something wrong or there’s something wrong with the situation; it just happens.
-I have a lot of real estate friends, and those things happen, and it’s frustrating, it’s disappointing, but it just is what happens.
+I have a lot of real estate mentors and friends, and those things happen, and it’s frustrating, it’s disappointing, but it just is what happens.
 And that true what happens in relationships, what happens in our family… Every situation is neutral.

 Now, this is not a normal way of looking at situations, because we’re taught to think things are good or bad… But they’re not.
 They’re just what they are.

 For example, if we take something on a larger scale, like global warming – it certainly seems bad to a lot of people.
 It’s what is, and we can decide to take action to help ourselves feel better about what we’re doing about it.
 So if you recognize that at the closing table there were certain things involved, for example the people who were involved in the interaction – did you really trust them in the very beginning?
 Did you really look at the situation realistically before you went into it?
 Somewhere along the line you may have had an inkling that this wasn’t going to work out, but you ignored it.
 Would you agree that that’s possible?